 Why You Should Trust Us

 Rowing machines are a mainstay in good endurance, HIIT, and CrossFit workouts.
-I’ve used and reviewed the classic Concept 2 Model D Rower (now called the ‘RowErg’ and nearly all their competitors, plus more interactive options like the Ergatta, Hydrow, and CITYROW.
+I’ve used and reviewed the classic Concept 2 Model D Rower (now called the ‘RowErg’) and nearly all their competitors, plus more interactive options like the Ergatta Rower, Hydrow, and CITYROW.
 I’ve tested the best rowing machines on the market and know what different types of home gym owners are looking for.
 I go in-depth on the things that matter most, including construction, overall value, warranty, programming, and customer service.

 A Quick Look at the Aviron Rower